rust-lang/rust-forge/src/infra/docs/rustc-ci.md

   time thanks to Docker image caching.
 - Users can run the same tests in the same environment locally by just running `src/ci/docker/run.sh image-name`, which is awesome to debug failures.
-- Forces the use of portable scripts to drive the CI process which keeps the CI fairly platform independent (i.e., we are not overly reliant on GitHub Actions).

 The docker images prefixed with `dist-` are used for building artifacts while those without that prefix run tests and checks.